Training Image Derivatives: Increased Accuracy and Universal Robustness: First Order

 which is a variant of Jacobian regularization \cite{drucker_improving_1992,jakubovitz_improving_2018,hoffman_robust_2019,chan_jacobian_2020}.
-The main difference with the expression (\ref{eq:R1low}) is that the derivative $\partial\mathcal{O}/\partial\mathcal{D}$ is discarded.
-Even if it is small, as in the case of $\mathcal{D}=\mathcal{D}_{\text{high}}$, neglecting it leads to the same negative effects observed for Gaussian augmentation.
-As $c^2$ is increased from 0, the values of $v_\text{sen.}$, $v_\text{inv.}$ and $v_\text{max}$ decrease, until $v_\text{max}$ reaches a minimum of $18\%$, after which, the invariance attacks become dominant, and the maximum vulnerability begins to increase.
-The best $v_\text{max}$ for Gaussian augmentation was $17\%$, therefore, we did not include detailed results.
-The visual quality of the network gradients is the same as for Gaussian augmentation.
+The key difference with the expression (\ref{eq:R1low}) is that the derivative $\partial\mathcal{O}/\partial\mathcal{D}$ is discarded.
+Although this derivative has a small absolute value, especially for $\mathcal{D}_{\text{high}}$, assuming it to be zero results in the same negative effects as with Gaussian augmentation.
+As $c^2$ increases, the values of $v_\text{sen.}$, $v_\text{inv.}$ and $v_\text{max}$ decrease until $v_\text{max}$ reaches a minimum of $18\%$.
+Beyond this point, invariance attacks become dominant, and the maximum vulnerability increases.
+Since this is worse than the best result achieved with Gaussian augmentation, we did not include detailed results.
+The visual quality of the network gradients is similar to that in Fig. \ref{fig:g_gauss}.